- Electrical efficiency of greater than 30% wall-plug efficiency vs. 1.5% to 2% for lamp-pumped YAG

 e.
 Capital costs: With fiber lasers, the same laser can cut, weld and drill, allowing you to lower your investment costs as compared to purchasing and maintaining different lasers and laser systems for each of these functions.

-- IPG was the 4th largest maker of laser sources at the end of 2007 (measured by total sales)
+- IPG was the 2nd largest maker of laser sources at the end of 2013 (measured by total sales); however, IPG was the largest maker of laser sources at the end of 2013 (measured by total sales less service related revenues)

-- As a result of the growing acceptance of IPG’s all solid-state fiber lasers across numerous industries and applications, IPG’s sales grew 32% in 2007 to $189 million from $143 million in 2006
+- As a result of the growing acceptance of IPG’s all solid-state fiber lasers across numerous industries and applications, IPG’s net sales increased from $185.9 million in 2009 to 648 million in 2013 representing a compound annual growth rate of 37%

-- IPG has over 400,000 sq. feet of manufacturing space in the US, Germany, Italy and Russia
+- IPG has over 1 million sq. feet of manufacturing space in the US, Germany, Italy and Russia

-- IPG has sales and service centers in the US, Germany, UK, Italy, Russia, Japan, China, Korea and India.
-Contact us
+- IPG has sales and service centers in the US, Germany, UK, Italy, France, Spain, Poland, Turkey, Japan, China, the Republic of Korea and Russia

 - IPG is listed on the NASDAQ Global Market under the symbol “IPGP”